 A diverse selection of peripatetic lessons can also be chosen by the students in order to enhance their Dance technique.
 These are offered in RAD Ballet, Jazz, Modern Jazz (Lyrical), Tap, Contemporary, Freestyle (Commercial) and Musical Theatre.

 Physical Education

-GCSE PE Edexcel 1PEO
+GCSE PE OCR

-If you love sport and enjoy learning about movement and how your body works then studying PE could be a good career move for you.
+If you love sport and science and enjoy learning about movement and how your body works, then studying PE could be a good move for you.

-You will study four components within this course.
+You will study three components within this course.